philschoof/tic-tac-toe/readme_draft.md

 There are also a few glitchy CSS/jQuery animations, most likely caused by the ad-hoc and disorganized nature by which they were implemented.
-Ideally, I would group them into functions like the top-bar animations to make them more modular, organized, and keep the code cleaner and clearer.
+Ideally, I would group them into functions like the top-bar animations to make them more modular and organized, which would make the overall code cleaner and clearer.